muratk5n/thirdwave/en/index.md

 ---

-NWY folk have a little chip on their shoulder don't they?
+NWG folk have a little chip on their shoulder don't they?
 Beaten down by neighboring nations in the past, maybe this is how they 'stand out' now, by being a jagoff.
 Plus, per the Nordstream sabotage (which allegedly they took a major part in), they had an economic interests